yanhd2019/Final_Project/README.md

 <!-- ROADMAP -->
 ## Roadmap

-At present, we've set up a process where you can ask your economics questions from our website which runs on a local environment.
+At present, we've set up a process where you can ask your economics questions from our website which runs in a local environment.
 In response, you'll receive a video providing answers, which will be displayed directly on the website.
 You can check out the steps Econimate have followed in the diagram below, and you can access the code to see how it all works.
 <p align="center">
   <img src="/roadmap.png">
 </p>